gitstashpop/pgbouncer/doc/config.md

 Query to be executed after a connection is established, but before allowing the connection to be used by any clients.
 If the query raises errors, they are logged but ignored otherwise.

+### topology_query

+Query to be executed to determine the topology for a multi-node cluster.
+If set, PgBouncer will precreate connection pools to each node in the cluster.

+Example: topology_query='select endpoint from rds_tools.show_topology()'

 ### pool_mode